“Doing Discovery” in Family Law Cases: Interrogatories and Requests for Production

 - Spanish / Español

-3900EN - Use this publication if: you are a party in a contested family law case (“contested” means you and the other party disagree about issues) AND you want or need to get more information from the other party about his/her side of the issues.
+3900EN - Read this if you are a party in a contested family law case (“contested” means you and the other party disagree about issues) AND you want or need to get more information from the other party about their side of the issues.

 - What is discovery?